The Funeral took place on July 7, 2009. Celebrant was Peter Phelan

 The year was 1967.
 Lawrie O’Malley and Tony Sheridan had decided to help a suave looking young man gain preselection for the seat of Robertson in NSW for the ALP.

-My clearest recollection is when we went with Barry to The Entrance ALP Branch.
-There were about 30 members of the Branch where Barry presented his case.
+My clearest recollection is when we went with Barry to the Wyong and then the The Entrance ALP Branch.
+There were about 30 members of each Branch where Barry presented his case.
 We then headed off to another branch – it could have been Gosford – to do the same thing.

 Lawrie O’Malley was Cohen’s close friend.
 They were both in the retail rag trade together.
 Tony Sheridan, a Labor idealist, was his campaign manager.